 Mannox is a rich, eccentric cowboy (inspired by a Minotaur).

 Griffith works as a treasure vault security guard for the mighty Firewall (inspired by a dragon).
-I think of actor Keith David as the voice of Firewall.

 Can the middle-aged Griffith survive in his ever-changing world?
 With the help of his technical wizard son, Izzy, the answer is yes.

 Busch Gardens is not the only theme park that has inspired me to create new characters.